-The recent Rise of Azshara update may have thinking about jumping into World of Warcraft to see what the fuss is about—but as you'd expect with a game that is coming up to 15 years old, the sheer choice of classes might be a little overwhelming.
+World of Warcraft's newest expansion, Shadowlands may have you thinking about jumping into Azeroth for the first time to see what all the fuss is about.
+But as you'd expect with a game that is over 15 years old, the sheer choice of classes might be a little overwhelming.
 Or perhaps you're returning to Blizzard's long-running MMO after a few years and are unsure how much things have changed.
 Read on for an overview of all the classes that are available, as well as their individual specialisations (specs).

 If you're new to Azeroth

 While most players will be fine playing any of the classes that World of Warcraft has to offer, if you're planning on levelling solo there are certain classes and specs that will make things much easier on you—especially if you're new to MMOs.
 For example, ranged caster classes generally do a lot of damage but will require you to kite enemies or use crowd-control in order to survive, whereas a plate-wearing Paladin can take on half the zone without worrying too much about his or her health.

 This is by no means a comprehensive guide on the classes in World Warcraft—there are plenty of sites out there that do that and each class has its own, invaluable, Discord server.
 This is an overview to give newcomers and returning players an idea of how each class and spec plays.

 It's also worth noting that you can change specialisation at any time at no cost, so it's worth playing around to see which you like best.